Solve/Next

 What kind of crisis is this?
 Framing before solving.

-Morning classroom: Deflection Point—mapping the from/to shifts defining the arts crisis.
-Participants challenge the standard narrative (“the internet killed the arts”) and find the more interesting, more accurate framing.
-Afternoon fieldwork: behind-the-scenes access to a Paris theatre or the Opéra Bastille.
-Structured interviews with artistic directors using Deflection Point as the frame.
-What assumptions about the audience has this institution never questioned?
+Morning classroom: Deflection Point—mapping the from/to shifts that define the arts crisis.
+Participants challenge the standard narrative (“the internet killed the arts”) and find the more accurate framing underneath it.
+Afternoon fieldwork: behind-the-scenes access to a Paris theater or the Opéra Bastille, with structured interviews of artistic directors using the Deflection Point as the frame.
+Which assumption about the audience has this institution never questioned?

 02